Stupid Love (Lady Gaga song): Live performances

 On August 30, 2020, Gaga performed "Stupid Love" as the final number of a medley of songs from Chromatica at the 2020 MTV Video Music Awards.
 She started the performance with a stripped-down rendition of the track, playing on a brain-shaped piano.
 She then gave a short speech about the importance of being kind and wearing a face mask due to the ongoing COVID-19 pandemic.
 After being joined by her dancers on stage, she continued with a live band version of "Stupid Love".
 Gaga was wearing a pink bodysuit and a sound-reactive LED mask for the gig.
 Billboard highlighted the performance of "Stupid Love" as "a surprising standout", where Gaga showcased her "raw vocals" while playing the piano, before turning the song "into the dance-ready ball that Chromatica is all about."

 In 2022, the singer performed an extended version of "Stupid Love" at The Chromatica Ball stadium tour, where it was part of the finale to the show.
 She was wearing a crystal-embellished latex bodysuit and leather biker jacket by Alexander McQueen, along with leather biker boots worn over black fishnet stockings.
-David Cobbald of The Line of Best Fit noted that Gaga "doesn’t falter her choreography for the sweat-rinsed hair in her face...", while Lauren O'Neill from i said that Gaga "played 'Stupid Love', dancing the choreography with the abandon that has always characterised her live show."
+David Cobbald of The Line of Best Fit noted that Gaga "doesn’t falter her choreography for the sweat-rinsed hair in her face...", while Lauren O'Neill from i said Gaga "played 'Stupid Love', dancing the choreography with the abandon that has always characterised her live show."
+In the 2023 dates of her Jazz & Piano residency in Las Vegas, Gaga performed a soul-pop version of "Stupid Love" on the piano.
+For Rebekah Gonzalez at Z100 New York, the rendition sounded like something from Stevie Wonder's Songs in the Key of Life (1976).